$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Topological Fukaya categories

-Note that in \cite{HKK}, they state a stronger result that $\widehat{M}$ can be extended to bijections.
-Also, the theorem implies that there is a canonical embedding (except for the case when $\surf$ is a disk with two marked points).
+but we will not use this map.
+Moreover, Theorem~\ref{thm:IQZ} implies that there is a canonical embedding (recall that we exclude the case when $\surf$ is a disk with two closed marked points)

-where $\Aut^\circ$ is the quotient group of $\Aut$ by those auto-equivalences that preserve objects and rescale (some of the) morphisms.